Key takeaways

 Alternatives to a piggyback loan

-Piggyback, or 80/10/10 mortgages, were more common 10 to 20 years ago, before a lot of low-down-payment mortgage programs became mainstream, McBride says.
-If you’re stressing over that 20 percent down payment, there are a number of first-time homebuyer loans and and down payment assistance programs that can help you move into a home for less upfront money without the added layer of a piggyback loan:
+Piggyback, or 80/10/10 mortgages, were more common 10 to 20 years ago, before a lot of low-down-payment mortgage programs became mainstream, says McBride.
+If you’re stressing over that 20 percent down payment, there are first-time homebuyer loans and down payment assistance programs that can help you move into a home for less upfront money without the added layer of a piggyback loan.
+Some options include:

-• Conventional 97 – Fannie Mae and Freddie Mac, the two government-sponsored enterprises, offer this sort of mortgage.
+• Conventional 97 – Fannie Mae and Freddie Mac, the two government-sponsored enterprises, offer this type of mortgage.
 It’s available with as little as 3 percent down.

 • VA loan – If you’ve served or are active in the military, you’re eligible for a loan backed by the U.S. Department of Veterans Affairs, and you don’t have to put any money down to get it.

-With a low-down payment program, you’ll be able to write a smaller check, but depending on your lender, also might be required to go back to school.
+With a low-down payment program, you’ll be able to write a smaller check, but depending on your lender, you might also need to go back to school.
 For example, Bank of America’s low-down-payment loan program stipulates that borrowers might need to complete homebuyer education courses, as do many state-sponsored HFA loans.
-However, investing a few hours of your time is a small price to pay to be able to afford your own place.
+However, investing a few hours of your time is a small price to pay to afford your own place.

 Piggyback strategy for current homeowners